rtakasuke/docker-centos-dev/README.md

 # docker-centos-dev
-Docker Image of CentOS server for development.
+Docker Image of CentOS for development.

 ## Usage
 ```